How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Maintaining your painted metal outdoor furniture

 Once you have painted your outdoor furniture, you will have to touch up periodically.
-I am hoping that the rust Reformer will help out, but I recommend in keeping an extra can of the specific paint that you used on your outdoor furniture.
-Each season you may find a rust spot come through.
-It’s easier to spot spray it then redo your furniture pieces over completely.
+I am hoping that the rust Reformer will help out, but I recommend keeping an extra can of the specific paint that you used on your outdoor furniture.
+Each season, you may find a rust spot come through.
+It’s easier to spot-spray it than redo your furniture pieces completely.